The Standard for Satellite Payloads

 No. SpaceOS uses OCI for packaging — developers use familiar tools like Docker — but executes unikernels, not containers.
 Unikernels are single-address-space VMs that include only the code an application needs.
 This provides hardware-backed isolation (not namespace separation) and eliminates the Linux kernel attack surface.

-SpaceOS is at TRL 4 (laboratory validation).
-The key components have production heritage: the network stack (mirage-tcpip) runs in Docker Desktop with millions of installations; the cryptography runs in Chrome and Android via BoringSSL; the MirageOS security model survived the Bitcoin Pinata challenge (10 BTC bounty, 150k+ attacks, zero breaches).
+SpaceOS is at TRL 6 (system prototype demonstrated in a relevant environment).
+SpaceOS has been validated on 8 different on-board computers including flight hardware, across 5 substrates, with adversarial security testing (HACKSAT'25: 34 participants, ~1,000 executions, no sandbox escapes).
+The key components have production heritage: the network stack (mirage-tcpip) runs in Docker Desktop with millions of installations; the cryptography (fiat-crypto) runs in Chrome and Android via BoringSSL.
 The integration is new; the building blocks are battle-tested.

 Not yet.
 Qualification under ECSS-Q-ST-80C is a multi-year, multi-million-euro process typically led by prime contractors for specific missions.
 However, OCaml (the language SpaceOS is built with) has qualification precedent: the SCADE code generator is OCaml-based and qualified at DO-178C DAL A for Airbus flight software.